Azure/DevOps-Self-Hosted/docs/wiki/Self-hosted Managed DevOps Pool.md

 - Saving money
   - As the Managed DevOps Pool can be configured to e.g. scale in to 0 and spin up a new VM only if a job is scheduled
   - As a single agent is installed on a new instance.
 Hence virtual machines can be deployed using a SKU with less compute power

+## Prerequisites

+The deployments described in the following sections assume certain prerequisites to be in place prior to deployment.
+- The deployment principal (i.e., the principal tied to the deploying Service Connection) **must** be setup for OIDC.
+This is required so that all AzureCLI that also run _pwsh_ commands can log into the Azure PowerShell context too.
+For instructions on this matter, please refer to [this guide](./OIDC).

 ## Elements